tobiasGuta/SwaggerHunter/CONTRIBUTING.md

 # Contributing to SwaggerHunter

-We’re excited that you want to contribute to sub-enum!
+We’re excited that you want to contribute to SwaggerHunter!
 Please take a moment to review the following guidelines to make the contribution process easier for everyone.

 ## How to Contribute